 In the last two blogs, you’ve read the responses of fifteen non-Christians to the question, “Do Christian Deserve Respect.”
 This blog was posted by visiting blogger, apologist Gary Zacharias.
 You can follow Gary’s own blog at http://gzacharias.blogspot.com/.
 I encourage you to check it out; he has other great insights to share.

-In this third blog, Gary offers a few comments on the responses:
+third blog, Gary offers a few comments on the responses:

 The good news was that people respond when Christians live the life that Jesus commanded.
 Those who wrote about Christians were impressed when they saw love, respect for others, a willingness to hear the other person, and an attempt to maintain friendships despite religious differences.
 I was pleasantly surprised to hear how impressed the writers were when Christians approached them using logic.
 For too long we have circled the wagons in our Christians bastions and failed to vigorously contend for the faith, using apologetics (a rational defense of the faith).
 We have so much rationality on our side--logic, history, archeology, textual criticism, manuscript evidence, and scientific discoveries stretching from the outer reaches of the cosmos down to the incredible cell.
 I'm glad some are employing these tools as they interact with the world.